Structure-Based or Structural Testing or Whitebox Testing Techniques

 Final Words:

-Structural testing is more concerned with how the system does rather than the functionality of the software or application.
+Structural testing is more concerned with how the system works rather than the functionality of the software or application.
 Structural Testing provides more coverage to the testing.
-Structural Testing helps in performing thorough testing on software.
+Structural testing helps perform thorough testing on software.